Rogdham/pyzstd/index.rst

     Prefix is not dictionary, so the frame header doesn't record a :ref:`dictionary id<dict_id>`.
 When decompressing, must use the same prefix as when compressing.
 Otherwise ZstdError exception may be raised with a message like "Data corruption detected".

-    Decompressing requires a window of the same size as when compressing, this may be a problem for small memory device.
+    Decompressing requires a window of the same size as when compressing, this may be a problem for small RAM device.
 If the window is larger than 128MiB, need to explicitly set :py:attr:`DParameter.windowLogMax` to allow larger window.

     .. sourcecode:: python